lawybanx/alx-system_engineering-devops/0x00-shell_basics/README.md

 A brief description of what each script does.

 ./0-current_working_directory prints the absolute path name of the current working directory.

 1-listit displays the contents list of your current directory.

+2-bring_me_home changes the working directory to the user’s home directory.